patrickjuliano/weatherboard/README.md

 * Not necessary to run application, but model would be trained on monthly basis through these notebooks
 - prestep: install jupyter nb https://jupyter.org/install
 - cd into flask_server folder and run: jupyter notebok

+### Weather Prediction Service

+The weather prediction service runs off a flask server using facebook prophet time series prediction engine.
+Prediction limits are 30 days from current day, and data is re-trained each month to keep the forecast accurate/reduce model drift.